lavanyanigam/VLG-Blog/blog.md

 Once the image is represented as a sequence of token map, the transformer is trained to generate these images sequentially across scales.
 In the generation process the transformer first generates lower resolution tokens and progressively generates higher resolution tokens.

- A key advantage of this approach is that all tokens within a given scale are generated in parallel.
-Unlike traditional autoregressive models that generate one token at a time, VAR generates an entire grid at once for each scale.
+ A key advantage of this approach is that all tokens within a given scale are generated in parallel. **Unlike traditional autoregressive models that generate one token at a time, VAR generates an entire grid at once for each scale**.
 This dramatically reduces inference time.

 To maintain the autoregressive property, VAR uses a block-wise causal attention mask during training.
 This ensures that when predicting a token map at scale k, the model only has access to token maps from previous scales (1 to k−1), and not future ones, preserving the autoregressive property and preventing information leakage.